draenor08/etchlin-social-media-webapp/README.md

 npm start
 ```

-Make sure MySQL is running and `.env` is properly configured!
+Make sure you ran the database script, MySQL is running, and `.env` is properly configured!

 ---